Polydactyl cat: History and folklore

-The condition seems to be most commonly found in cats along the East Coast of North America (in the United States and Canada) and in South West England, Wales and Kingston-upon-Hull.
+The condition seems to be most commonly found in cats along the East Coast of North America (in the United States and Canada) and in Western England and Wales.
 Polydactyl cats have been extremely popular as ship's cats.
 Although there is some controversy over whether the most common variant of the trait originated as a mutation in New England or was brought there from Britain, there seems to be agreement that it spread widely as a result of cats carried on ships originating in Boston, Massachusetts, and the prevalence of polydactyly among the cat population of various ports correlates with the dates when they first established trade with Boston.
 Contributing to the spread of polydactyl cats by this means, sailors were long known to value polydactyl cats especially for their extraordinary climbing and hunting abilities as an aid in controlling shipboard rodents.
 Some sailors thought they bring good luck at sea.
 The rarity of polydactyl cats in Europe may be because they were hunted and killed based on superstitions about witchcraft.

 Genetic work studying the DNA basis of the condition indicates that many different mutations in the same ZRS area can all lead to polydactyly.

 Author Ernest Hemingway became a famous aficionado of polydactyl cats after a ship captain gave him a six-toed cat that he named Snow White.
 Upon Hemingway's death in 1961, his former home in Key West, Florida, became a museum and a home for his cats, and it currently houses approximately 50 descendants of his cats (about half of which are polydactyl).
-Because of his love for these animals, polydactyl cats are sometimes referred to as "Hemingway cats."
+Because of his love for these animals, polydactyl cats are sometimes referred to as "Hemingway cats".

 Naming

-Nicknames for polydactyl cats include Hemingway cats, mitten cats, conch cats, boxing cats, mitten-foot cats, snowshoe cats, boston-toed cats, thumb cats, six-fingered cats, and Cardi-cats.
+Nicknames for polydactyl cats include Hemingway cats, mitten cats, conch cats, boxing cats, mitten-foot cats, snowshoe cats, boston-toed cats, "providence cats", thumb cats, six-fingered cats, and Cardi-cats.
 Two specific breeds recognized by some cat fancier clubs are the American Polydactyl and Maine Coon Polydactyl.